 The aim of these lectures is to describe algebraic varieties on which an algebraic group acts and the orbit structure is simple.
-The methods that will be used are representation theory of Lie algebras, algebraic geometry and algebraic groups.
+The methods that will be used come from algebraic geometry, and representation theory of Lie algebras and algebraic groups.